Spotlight Iris Robinson documentary wins two RTS awards

 The award's were announced at a ceremony in London on Wednesday night.

-Peter Johnston, Director of BBC Northern Ireland said: "This is a fantastic win for our Spotlight team - particularly with a Northern Ireland story winning in the UK-wide Scoop of the year category - and comes hot on the heels of the success at the Irish Film and Television Awards earlier this month.""Painstaking investigation"
+Peter Johnston, Director of BBC Northern Ireland said: "This is a fantastic win for our Spotlight team - particularly with a Northern Ireland story winning in the UK-wide Scoop of the year category - and comes hot on the heels of the success at the Irish Film and Television Awards earlier this month."

 Head of Television Current Affairs, BBC NI, Jeremy Adams, described it as a "tremendous achievement" to be recognised by the Royal Television Society.